cgradwohl/backend-services-2/NOTES.md

 - decided to completely abandon nx file structure

 - this seems to get backend working, but I do not know the consequences this will have later down the road, when we attempt to do more sophisticated tasks with NX.
 I am hoping that this is isolated to this service.

+### Deployment Nuance

+- during the compilation phase, serverless-webpack is not building correctly since it is not including the required source maps required by the serverless framework to deploy to CloudFormation.